bep713/madden-file-tools/README.md

     // to convert a file
-    //    the callback paramter will be an inheriting class
+    //    the promise will return an inheriting class.
+In this case, it is a PNGFile.

     const ddsFile = ast.archivedFiles[0].uncompressedFile;
     mft.convertFile(ddsFile, 'png')
         .then((pngFile) => {
-            console.log(pngFile);
+            pngFile.save('output-filepath-goes-here');
         });